Banashree Sengupta: Learning Music

 Apart from her father, Banashree received training in singing from various masters.
 Shri Rajen Bandyopadhyay imparted training in Indian classical music while she was at Chinsurah.
 After her marriage to Sri Shanti Sengupta in 1965, she moved to Kolkata.
 Here, she received training from several exponents of music in various branches, such as Khayal from Ustad Sagiruddin Khan, Pandit Usharanjan Mukhopadhyay and Pandit Shailen Bandyopadhyay, a folk song from Dinendra Choudhury, Geet and Bhajan from Kamal Ganguly, Najrul Geeti from Ramanuj Dasgupta and adhunik song from Rabindra Jain, Prabir Majumder, Neeta Sen, and Sudhin Dasgupta.

 Career

 Banashree Sengupta started singing in Akashvani in 1964, where she rendered Geet, Bhajan, Adhunik, Rabindra Sangeet, Nazrul Geeti, and songs for children.
-Her first album was released from HMV (SAREGAMA HMV) in 1966.
+Her first album was released from His Master's Voice in 1966.

 She will be remembered for her outstanding performances in Tapan Sinha's movie Harmonium, Yatrik's Chhinnapatra etc. Her notable renditions are Aaj bikeler daake, Dur aakashe tomar sur, Andhokaarke bhoy kori, Sundor boner sundori gaachh and many others.

 She also sang in the 1976 Mahalaya program, Devim Durgatiharinim, where she rendered her voice in a duet with Manabendra Mukhopadhyay.
 The song was "Shudha Tarangini he leela rangini".
 However the song wasn't played in the radio program.